The Holy Land: Highlights

 So I will keep going, keep walking, keep looking… This place was what I needed to see, to feel, to experience.

 In the words of David, “…Weeping may endure for a night, but joy cometh in the morning.” – Tehilim 30:5

 As the journey nears its end, I am simultaneously dreading returning to the routine and solitude, yet excited and hopeful to see what the future has in store.

-Today is a new day, new doors will open, new places to be discovered!
-If you allow fear to take control, you will never go where you want to go.
-Fear is a primal mechanism, and it has its uses.
+Each day is a new day, new doors will open, new places to be discovered!
+If one allows fear to take control, one will never go where one wants to go.
+Fear is a primal mechanism, and it has its purpose.
 But emotional fears are often twisted imaginations.
-Either you control your life or it controls you.
-I am the captain of my soul, my fear is real, but it has no seat on the bridge.
-If you don’t despise your fear, then you love it more than you like to admit.
+Fear is real, but if you don’t despise your fear, then you love it more than you like to admit.

-I have embraced the unknown, the powerlessness that is life, and from the acceptance of this truth, I have taken hold of myself.
+Here in Israel, I have embraced the unknown, the powerlessness that is life, and from the acceptance of this truth, I have taken hold of myself.
 There are things I don’t control, but I will control the things I do.
 In doing so I find power, and I will find Love.
-The journey continues…

 “Your love has an eloquent tone.
 The sky and I want to hear it!” – Hafiz